The Circle Map depicts an organization and its workflow, transparently identifying roles, responsibilities and

 Secondary Circle – When issues crosscut Circle boundaries, requiring input from multiple Circles, Secondary Circles are formed temporarily to address the issue.

-Level Circle – Primary Circles typically include a Commanding Officer dealing with strategic business issues, an Executive Officer dealing with the tactical, or technical issues and Team members who do the work.
-When issues require “pan-Circle” coordination or resolution, Level Circles provide the forum, typically bringing together those with similar roles, such as Commanding or Executive Officers.
+Level Circle – Primary Circles typically include a Commanding Officer dealing with strategic business issues, an Executive Officer dealing with the tactical or technical issues and Team members who do the work.
+When problems require “pan-Circle” coordination or resolution, Level Circles provide the forum, typically bringing together those with similar roles, such as Commanding or Executive Officers.

 Each Circle has red, yellow, and green “traffic light” indicators denoting its status.
-There is also a “Comment” function through which additional information or progress reports can be conveyed to other users.
+A “Comment” function also conveys additional information or progress reports to other users.

 Circle Relations and Delegation

-The Circle relationships illustrated by lines and arrows can be edited at any time by users with the right permissions.
+The Circle relationships illustrated by lines and arrows can be edited by users with the right permissions at any time.
 The working terms of each relationship and delegation are described in the Circle Manifest and must be updated when changes are made.

-An exact copy of the delegated Epic/Story will then be created in the Circle which it was delegated to.
+An exact copy of the delegated Epic/Story will then be created in the Circle it was delegated to.
 Then its properties including comments and attachments will be kept in sync with the copy.